waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Clear Screen Text:** I must always clear on-screen dialogue by pressing 'A' before attempting any movement or other action.
 Failure to do so causes movement to be blocked and leads to position hallucinations.

 ## III.
 Tile Traversal Rules
-*   Traversable: FLOOR, TALL_GRASS, LONG_GRASS, DOOR, LADDER, WARP_CARPET_RIGHT, WARP_CARPET_DOWN.
+*   Traversable: FLOOR, TALL_GRASS, LONG_GRASS, DOOR, LADDER, WARP_CARPET_RIGHT, WARP_CARPET_DOWN, WARP_CARPET_LEFT.
 *   Impassable (Verified): WALL (can appear as a FENCE), WINDOW, CUT_TREE, SIGN, BOOKSHELF, BLACKBOARD, MART_SHELF, BUOY, TV, TOWN_MAP, BIRD, HEADBUTT_TREE, FRUIT_TREE, PRINTER, WATER, CAVE, PC, COUNTER, VOID.
 *   Impassable (Interactable): SLOT_MACHINE, CARD_FLIP_MACHINE (Verified impassable, interaction from adjacent tile starts a game).
 *   One-Way Traversal:
     *   LEDGE_HOP_DOWN: A one-way ledge.
 Can only be entered from a tile directly above it (Y-1 -> Y), which forces movement to the tile below it (Y -> Y+1).
     *   LEDGE_HOP_RIGHT: Can only be entered from the left.
     *   LEDGE_HOP_LEFT: Can only be entered from the right.
+    *   FLOOR_UP_WALL: Functions as a one-way ramp, only allowing upward movement.
 *   Special Interaction (Warp):
     *   CAVE: Can act as a one-way warp.
     *   WARP_CARPET_DOWN: Traversable.
 Its warp function only activates if the player is standing on the tile and facing down.
     *   WARP_CARPET_LEFT: Traversable.
-Its warp function likely activates if the player is standing on the tile and facing left.
+Its warp function only activates if the player is standing on the tile and facing left.
 *   Special Interaction (Interactable):
     *   PC: Interact by standing below it at (X, Y+1), facing up.
     *   COUNTER: Impassable.
 Can be interacted with from an adjacent tile to speak to NPCs.
 Some counters are disguised as game machines (slots, card flip) and interacting with them will start a minigame.